 The university’s nondiscrimination policy, in compliance with applicable federal and state law, covers treatment in university programs and activities as well as admission and employment.
 UCI expects all those affiliated with it to adhere to the letter and the spirit of university nondiscrimination policies and related federal and state laws.
 Allegations of physical abuse, threats of violence, or conduct that threatens the health or safety of any person on university property or in connection with official university functions will be investigated promptly, and where found to exist, appropriate actions will be taken in accordance with university policy.

 All who work, live, study and teach at UCI are here by choice and, as part of that choice, should be committed to these Principles of Community, which are an integral part of the guidelines by which the university community successfully conducts its affairs.

 See also Office of Student Conduct – Principles of Community UC Irvine »

-The university is governed by The Regents, which under Article IX, Section 9 of the California Constitution have “full powers of organization and governance” subject only to very specific areas of legislative control.
+The university is governed by The Board of Regents, which under Article IX, Section 9 of the California Constitution has “full powers of organization and governance” subject only to very specific areas of legislative control.
 The article states that “the university shall be entirely independent of all political and sectarian influence and kept free therefrom in the appointment of its Regents and in the administration of its affairs.”